DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 Gralmak
 -------
-- For my own uses, I wanted a mod variant with traditional symbol/punctuation placements.
+- Out of interest, I wanted to make a mod variant with traditional symbol/punctuation placements.
-- Thus, I made the "Gralmak" variant with sym key placements like, e.g., Colemak-CAWS.
+- Thus came about the "Gralmak" variant that's easily ergo modified like, e.g., Colemak-CAWS.
+- Eventually, I also brought Z back to its familiar spot where QWERTY and Colemak has it.
-- The name is a play on Graphite-Gallium-Colemak, and our quest for the mythical "Holy Gra(i)l" of layouts!
+- The name is a play on Graphite-Gallium-Colemak, and our quest for the mythical "Holy Grail" of layouts!
 <br>

 - It's easier to learn for someone coming from QWERTY, Colemak, and other layouts that leave the symbol keys unchanged.
 - In this capacity, it can be a stepping-stone to full Graphite!
 Learn Gralmak first, then decide whether to proceed.
 - This incurs some worse punctuation bigrams.
-Since I use my [CoDeKey][CoDeKy] for most punctuation, I don't care.
+Since I use my thumb [CoDeKey][CoDeKy] for most punctuation, I don't care.
 <br>

 - Like the [Gallium][GalPKL] layout and Colemak, I want the J in the middle and a symbol (Quote) on pinky.
-- Like Graphite-HB and most other layouts, I don't want to change the Shift states of keys.
+- Like most other layouts (and Graphite-HB), I don't want to change the Shift states of keys.
 - Note that there are others who have reached nearly the same variant as this one, such as [Galite][Galite].
 - Also see the README for the similar [Galliard][Gallrd] Gallium variant.